Flat from anti-de Sitter: The Carrollian Cotton tensors in three dimensions

 For Carroll structures with vanishing Carrollian shear, $\xi_{ab}=0$, met e.g. at null infinity of asymptotically flat spacetimes, six out of the ten Carroll Cotton tensors survive: $c_{(-1)}$, $c_{(0)}$, $\psi^a$ as in Eqs. \eqref{cfr}, \eqref{c7fr} and $\chi^a$, $\Psi^{ab}$, $X^{ab}$.
 Using Eqs. \eqref{c6fr}, \eqref{c10fr}, \eqref{c9fr} we find the simplified expressions of the latter:

 These tensors now obey

 and

 On a Carroll manifold in Cartan frame, the degenerate metric is invariant under local Carroll-group transformations.
-Invariance of the action under its local orthogonal subgroup is line with the symmetry of $\Pi_{ab}$; invariance under local Carroll boosts demands $\Pi^{a}=0$.
-This is not always met in Carrollian theories approached from relativistic theories at vanishing speed of light (see e.g. \cite{Rivera-Betancour:2022lkc}).
-The Cotton tensor and the corresponding Chern--Simons dynamics admirably illustrate this feature, which persists in the flux-balance equations of Ricci flat spacetimes, powered by gravitational radiation.
+Invariance of the action under its local orthogonal subgroup is in line with a symmetric $\Pi_{ab}$; invariance under local Carroll boosts demands $\Pi^{a}=0$.
+This is not always met in Carrollian theories approached from relativistic theories at vanishing speed of light (see e.g. \cite{Rivera-Betancour:2022lkc})--- alternatively it can be imposed by hand as in \cite{Baiguera:2022lsw}.
+The Cotton tensor and the corresponding Chern--Simons dynamics \cite{MOPRS} admirably illustrate this feature, which persists in the flux-balance equations of Ricci flat spacetimes, powered by gravitational radiation.